lisp-mirror/doplus/README.md

+# doplus - an iteration macro for Common Lisp #

 This is DO+ (doplus), the high-level, extensible iteration construct for Common Lisp.

 By design, doplus has a reasonably simple implementation, that in particular doesn't make use of a code walker, allowing users to freely mix doplus loops with macrolets and every other kind of advanced Lisp construct.

---- Installation ---

-You can load doplus with ASDF.
-The system name is :doplus and the .asd file resides in the same directory as this README file.

---- Dependencies ---
+## Installation and dependencies ##

+The preferred way to install doplus is by using Quicklisp.

-doplus depends only on parse-declarations and FiveAM (the latter only if you want to run the test suite).
+doplus itself depends only on parse-declarations.
+FiveAM is used for the test suite.

---- Tests ---
+## Tests ##

-To run the test suite, load the system :doplus-tests after loading :doplus itself.
+To run the test suite, use ASDF.
-To rerun the test suite after :doplus-tests has been loaded, evaluate the form (doplus-tests:run-all-tests).

---- License ---
+## License ##

 doplus is distributed under the GPLv3.
 See the file COPYING for details.
-Please contact the author if you have questions about licensing or if you want to use doplus under a different license.
+If you'd like a different license arrangement, please contact me.
+I'm very open about providing friendlier licenses to individuals and companies that I trust, but by default I won't allow complete strangers to profit from my code without giving anything back.

---- Further information ---
+## Further information ##

-The home of doplus is <http://code.google.com/p/doplus>.
+The home of doplus is <https://bitbucket.org/alessiostalla/doplus>.
 There you can find in-depth documentation, access the code repository and checkout the latest version.